 By now you’ll mostly have an idea of what role your overdrive pedal will play and how you want the distortions to sound like.
 The 3 overdrive pedals for playing with a tube amp we’ve covered are all excellent and provide a range of performance that’s sure to suit what you’re looking for.

-In terms of durability, quality and reliability, there’s no other overdrive pedal that could beat the ones mentioned above.
-So go ahead, pick one and let the good times roll!
+But in terms of durability, quality and reliability, we do recommend the Fulltone model.
+So go get it and let the good times roll!